Ivanhoe, Victoria: Facilities

 The Ivanhoe shopping centre strip along Upper Heidelberg road is of local historical and social significance.
-Some buildings were built in the 19th century, but most are from the period 1915–1940.
+Some buildings were built in the 19th century, and most are from the Inter-war period, from 1915 to 1940.

-Ivanhoe Library & Cultural Hub was completed in February 2021.
-The state-of-the-art building includes a modern accessible library, an art gallery, conference and meeting spaces, maternal and child health consulting suits, an informal theatrette and a cafe.
-It has also incorporated a major redevelopment of the existing heritage listed town hall.
-Its value is stated as $31 million.
+The Ivanhoe Library & Cultural Hub was completed in February 2021.
+The state-of-the-art building included a modern accessible library, an art gallery, conference and meeting spaces, maternal and child health consulting suits, an informal theatrette, and a cafe.
+It has also incorporated a major redevelopment of the existing heritage-listed town hall; at a cost of AUD31 million.
 Banyule U3A use it as one of its venues.
 Ivanhoe Library is managed by Yarra Plenty Regional Library.

-Hatch Contemporary Arts Space is managed by Banyule City Council but closed in early 2021.

-Ivanhoe Reading Circle is Melbourne's longest-running bookclub.